MSRDLServing/something-tdo/README.md

-something-tdo
+Something T'do
 =============

-Location based event calendar for Android
+A location-based event calendar for Android.

+By Group 7, CSE 5236